We present these as stories because stories are memorable in a way dry facts cannot be—and thereby aid in imagining and planning for the future.

 Technology sectors in the US and China decouple, and perhaps vital healthcare products, but few other sectors do.
 Both cooperation and conflict co-exist amid uneasy but growing economic ties.
 The liberal order continues to fray as the US and Europe diverge.

 Chinese regulators finally bite the bullet in resolving China’s high credit growth and debt stock, but this causes a domestic loss of confidence.
-The centralisation of power under Xi Jinping is acknowledged as a mistake by the next guard as a series of policy errors in addressing black swans calls attention to China’s fragile governance.
+A series of policy errors in addressing black swans calls attention to China’s fragile economic governance.

 The property market does not stabilise but begins a long decline, underpinned by a demographic bust.
 The RMB goes above 10 to the dollar, causing a severe recession in Asia.